-- Is the action I am about to take legal? - Are we being fair and honest? - Do I think our actions will stand the test of time? - I How would I react if I read about this action in the local newspaper or on social media? - Can I, with pride, tell my family what we did? - Does this action put me or the company in a questionable situation? - Does what I'm doing match and support our core values and guiding principle?
+- Is the action I am about to take legal? - Are we being fair and honest? - Do I think our actions will stand the test of time? - How would I react if I read about this action in the local newspaper or on social media? - Can I, with pride, tell my family what we did? - Does this action put me or the company in a questionable situation? - Does what I'm doing match and support our core values and guiding principle?

-If you are not sure what the proper response to an issue is, or should be, please discuss it with your supervisor, call Sonoco's Business Conduct Hotline (844 705 9179) or contact the Company's legal counsel.
-(See page 11 of the manual).
+If you are not sure what the proper response to an issue is, or should be, please discuss it with your supervisor, designated Human Resources contacts, the Legal & Compliance Office, or contact Sonoco's Business Conduct Hotline (See page 18).

-Sonoco's reputation is our most valuable asset and it can be ruined by the actions of just one individual.
+Sonoco's reputation is our most valued asset, and it can be ruined by the actions of just one individual.
 It is up to each of us to help protect our Company's future by demonstrating the solid moral values and ethical behavior that have been cornerstones of our unique, people-based culture.